Complex (album)

 Complex is the second studio album by Australian art pop singer-songwriter Montaigne.
 It was released on 30 August 2019.

 Prior to release, Montaigne said the tracks on the album "all came together over a couple of years and each song pertains to a different period of my life."
-She said "It's basically a series of portraits of all of my insecurities, or the weird relationships I've been in, or neurotic feelings I've felt while being attracted to others.
+They said "It's basically a series of portraits of all of my insecurities, or the weird relationships I've been in, or neurotic feelings I've felt while being attracted to others.
 The album's like this veil behind which I stashed all these secrets I was keeping from myself."

 The album was supported by a 13-date national tour in November 2019.

 Reception

-Jeff Jenkins from Stack Magazine called it "one of the year's finest records." saying "She packs more thrills into that opening track, 'Change' than most pop artists deliver in their career." adding "Montaigne is a storyteller for our times – fearless, feisty, combative and yes, complex."
+Jeff Jenkins from Stack Magazine called it "one of the year's finest records." saying "[They] pack more thrills into that opening track, 'Change' than most pop artists deliver in their career." adding "Montaigne is a storyteller for our times – fearless, feisty, combative and yes, complex."